-Yes.
+Absolutely.
 While the Grand Challenges Scholars Program is a great way for students to build upon their work in a Great Problems Seminar (GPS), taking a GPS class is not required.

 Will I need to take additional courses?
+What are the requirements?

 How much of a time commitment is involved?